ch3rryblossom/SAM-autocaptcha/README.md

 On every instance of https://www.iiserpune.in/sam/roott/index.php that you open in Chrome, this extension will fill out the OCR result in the appropriate form field.
 The OCR results are not always perfect. edit line28 of auto-login.js to replace the API Key with your own API Key, if you'd like.
+The free API may sometimes be down, you can check this [here](https://status.ocr.space/).

 ## Improvements